 You’ve probably already seen my cartoon Woolly Mammoth and Sabre-tooth tiger, but have you seen any of my other recent prehistoric animals?
 These were great fun to do – take a look below for yourself!
 Ceratogaulus This was my first real encounter with this critter – Ceratogaulus was basically a prehistoric rodent with a pair […]

 I’ve recently completed the design of a shark logo for a client who runs a fishing channel, The Lawless Tide!
-The brief My brief was to create a dynamic and eye-catching shark logo for a fishing channel.
-The shark needed to be leaping out of the waves, pulling a fishing rod behind him – snatched […]
+The brief My brief was to create a dynamic and eye-catching shark logo design for a fishing channel.
+The shark needed to be leaping out of the waves, pulling a fishing rod behind him – […]

 Parasaurolophus was a large herbivore from the late Cretaceous period and belonged to a group known as the Hadrosaurs.
 This particular dinosaur is known for its large, elaborate head crest, which forms a long curved tube projecting upwards and back from the skull.
 Parasaurolophus was such a distinctive creature I just had(rosaur) to draw it […]